srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/18-Explore the Trust Center.md

 # Task 2: Access the Service Trust Portal (STP)

-1. In a browser, access the [Service Trust Portal](https://servicetrust.microsoft.com/) page.
+1. In a own browser, access the [Service Trust Portal](https://servicetrust.microsoft.com/) page.

 2. Notice the **Reports, Whitepapers and Artifacts** section.
 In this section their are independent audit reports for different Microsoft Cloud services.